department-of-veterans-affairs/vagov-content/pages/disability/dbq-forms.md

 ##### Find the right DBQ form or forms for your claimed disability.

 -	Go to the [full list of disabilities covered](https://www.benefits.va.gov/COMPENSATION/dbq_disabilityexams.asp).
--	Search by either the DBQ Form Name or List by Symptoms, and select the related DBQ.
+-	Search by either the DBQ Form Name or List by Symptoms, and choose the related DBQ.
 -	Download the DBQ form to email it to your provider’s office, or print it out and take it to your appointment so your provider can fill it out by hand.